Silver bromide

-Silver bromide (AgBr) is a soft, pale-yellow, water-insoluble salt well known (along with other silver halides) for its unusual sensitivity to light.
+Silver bromide (AgBr), a soft, pale-yellow, water-insoluble salt well known (along with other silver halides) for its unusual sensitivity to light.
 This property has allowed silver halides to become the basis of modern photographic materials.
-AgBr is widely used in photographic films and is believed by some to have been used for making the Shroud of Turin.
-The salt can be found naturally as the mineral bromargyrite.
+AgBr is widely used in photographic films and is believed by some to have been used for faking the Shroud of Turin.
+The salt can be found naturally as the mineral bromargyrite (bromyrite).

 Preparation

 Although the compound can be found in mineral form, AgBr is typically prepared by the reaction of silver nitrate with an alkali bromide, typically potassium bromide: